-Welcome back, my friends, to the show that pops up from time to time and this must be another edition of I'll for the ages.
-What a season!
-Thank you, fans.
+Welcome back, my friends, to the show that pops up from time to time

 Hi there.
 I'm Latrell and this must be another edition of I'll Have The Special.
 It's been a while since I wrote one of these but for the last few months I've been preoccupied with other matters.
 I trust you understand.
 For those of you who don't know me or of my writings, this is where I (being of sound mind and former editorness) air my views and beefs and such to an unsuspecting public with the hope that either I can make people: a) think about serious issues of the day in both a serious and humorous tone OR b) bitch and complain that what I say is not all too relevant to them and that I will one day pay for the sin of wasting a certain amount of time that they will never see again.